The Top SEO Consultants & Experts in Singapore

-An SEO specialist should understand the different levels of SEO.
-This occurs in three levels: Technical SEO, On-page and Off-page optimisation.
+- An SEO specialist should understand the different levels of SEO.
+This occurs in three levels: Technical SEO, On-page, and Off-page optimization.
 A successful SEO strategy must include all three facets of SEO.
 Any SEO consultant who fails to weave the three into their SEO advice may not be competent enough to do your business justice.

 Questions you should ask yourself when choosing your SEO consultant:

 Question 1: Should the SEO consultant be focused on the quality of my content?

 It’s essential that the content on your website is of the highest quality.
 Why is this?
 Users are on the hunt for the most valuable information.
 They usually find this in content that is well-researched, well-written, and well-formatted.

 Whenever you meet with a quality Singapore SEO consultant, you’ll notice that they are interested in the type of content that you offer.
 If your content is not up-to-par, they are likely to make suggestions about how you can make it better.
 They will encourage you to use H1, H2 tags as well as images when needed.
 More specifically, they discuss the importance of search intent, keywords, voice search, and rich snippets.
 If you want to know if a company is worth working with, pay attention to their attitude towards content.

 Question 2: Should the SEO consultant be concerned with how mobile-friendly my website is?

 When it comes to online mobile penetration, Singapore is at the top of the list.
 An SEO consultant understands that it’s not an option for your website to be mobile-friendly but a must.
 Quality companies will discuss how responsive your website is and how you could make improvements.
 They will encourage you to make adjustments so that your website responds well to not just mobile, but every device.

 Question 3: Should the SEO consultant be concerned with how secure my website is?